mo

 St. Leo University

-St. Leo University has a master of science program in criminal justice with a specialization in forensics available.
-In addition to crime scene investigation, students also learn about lab analysis of evidence, the history of criminalistics, and the forensic technologies that are now being accepted in the courtroom.
+St. Leo University offers a master of science program in criminal justice with a specialization in forensics.
+In addition to crime scene investigation, students learn about lab analysis of evidence, the history of criminalistics, and the forensic technologies now being accepted in the courtroom.
 Of the 36 credits in the master’s programs, 12 are specifically in forensic science.

 The curriculum includes courses such as introduction to forensic science; advanced forensic science; forensic and medicolegal death investigation; crime scene investigation and management; ethical and legal issues in criminal justice administration; corrections issues and trends; criminal sexual behaviors; and investigative methodologies of violence.